 When we integrate mixed-use developments into communities, we create a stronger sense of place and identity.
 While mixed-use development has always been a resilient and sustainable option for development, in the aftermath of COVID-19, prioritizing mixed-use projects will create a healthier, more equitable and accessible environment overall.

-A mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
+A successful mixed-use project considers many factors, including transportation, employment, residential and environmental to create a more holistic space for living, working and playing.
 In other words, according to the American Planning Association, a mixed-use development should provide communities, cities and towns with:

 Even though many new urban developments will prioritize mixed-use planning and zoning, buildings and spaces that already exist can also benefit from a mixed-use approach.
 Adaptive reuse is an environmentally responsible alternative to demolition and replacement when approaching a mixed-use project.
 It transforms an existing space with new commercial and/or residential opportunities, reduces our carbon footprint, and gives buildings a second life to preserve their history while bringing it into the future.